meizabel/documentation/java/process-manager.md

 }
 ```
 ### Event Handlers
-A Process Manager listens to domain events and generates commands based of them.
+A Process Manager listens to domain events and generates commands based of them to determine the next processing step.
 To define an [Event Handler](./event-handler.md) use a method with `@Subscribe` annotation.

 ```java
 @Subscribe